-So, while the iOS 11 is already the talk-of-the-town, the iOS 12 is clearly on many people’s minds.
+So, while the iOS 11 is already the talk-of-the-town, the possible iOS 12 features are clearly on many people’s minds.
 When will it release?
 Well, if the current timeline holds, the iOS 12 will be announced in 2018, most probably at the annual WWDC next year.
 It will probably be made available to the users in September 2018.
 Since the big iPhone event this year was held at the newly-built Steve Jobs Theater, we believe that it will be used next year for the big iOS 12 release.
 Expect a series of leaks to start emanating come early next year.

 iOS 12 Compatible Devices: List of iOS 12-compatible Devices

 Talking about iOS 12 compatibility isn’t a tough nut.
 It’s clear that iOS 12 will also support 64 bit apps only so it’s very clear like daylight that the device support 64 bit apps will get the iOS 12 update.
 The iOS 12 compatible devices list will include all the devices that have been included in the iOS 11 compatible devices list.
 The list will thus include all Apple iPhones post the Apple iPhone 5c.
 It will include the Apple iPhone 8 series as well as next year’s iPhone range.
 Besides, the iOS 12 will play host to the iPad Air as well as later iPad Air models.
 It will include all the iPad Pro models, the iPad Mini 2 and the later iPad Mini models.
 Till now, we are not sure whether the sixth-generation iPod Touch will be compatible.
 This is something that only time will tell. let’s have a look on the at a glance of iOS 12 compatible devices hereinbelow.

 List of the compatible devices iOS 12 Compatibility